ispras/dedoc/docs/source/dedoc_api_usage/return_format.rst

 JSON output format
 ------------------

-Dedoc allows to get json representation of the class :class:`dedoc.data_structures.ParsedDocument`.
+Dedoc allows to get json representation of the class :class:`~dedoc.api.schema.ParsedDocument`.
-This format is used as a return format by default or if you use `return_format="json"` in the dictionary with API parameters.
+This format is used as a return format by default or if you use ``return_format="json"`` in the dictionary with API parameters.
 The output structure may vary depending on the other API parameters (see :ref:`table_parameters` for more details).

 Basic example